Mathematics and Music

 Homework: A total of nine assignments will be given.
 Six written problem sets will be assigned, due approximately every two weeks, and three compositions will be assigned.
 The due dates of these are:

-The written assignments will be collected and returned in a designated drawer in the Life Sciences lounge, Room LS 104.
+The written assignments will be submitted and graded using the online software Crowdmark (https://crowdmark.com).
 We will try to have the homework graded and returned with solutions on the Wednesday after the Monday on which it is due.
-The compositions will be submitted electronically as mp3 files with accompanying Finale score and Word file documentation.
+The compositions will be submitted by email to the TA as mp3 files with accompanying Finale score and Word file documentation.
 Directions for creating the sound files in the proper format for online submission will be provided.
 No late homework will be accepted.

 Project: Each student is required to turn in a project consisting of one or more musical examples/compositions that demonstrate concepts learned in the course.
-Examples might employ combinations of melodic transformations, polyrhythmic patterns, non-standard scales, micro tuning, modular arithmetic, 12-tone (or n-tone) games, and/or created sounds.
+Examples might employ combinations of melodic transformations, polyrhythmic patterns, non-standard scales, micro tuning, modular arithmetic, and/or 12-tone (or n-tone) games.
 Various ideas for projects will be offered in class.
-The project should include audio examples in the form of one or more mp3 files submitted online with accompanying musicals scores and documentation.
+The project should include audio examples in the form of one or more mp3 files submitted by email to the professor with accompanying musicals scores and documentation.
 The project is due on Friday, April 24 (the last day of class).
 Projects turned in late will receive half credit.